 Fragonard, France’s popular fragrance boutique sells beautifully packaged gift sets of perfumes, cologne, soaps, and lingerie pouches.

-Mont Blanc and Swarovski carry fewer items than their stand alone stores, but a decent selection of traditional styles mixed in with nouvelle collections means you won’t have any trouble finding a trinket or two to satisfy the craving for excellent craftsmanship.
-Of course, most everything you see here you will find in many U.S. cities.
-Only purchase abroad if you are looking for a specific style not found stateside or if you want bragging rights to say you purchased it in Paris.
+Mont Blanc and Swarovski carry fewer items than their stand alone stores, but a decent selection of traditional styles mixed in with nouvelle collections means you can satisfy the craving for excellent craftsmanship.
+However, most everything you see here you will find in many U.S. cities.
+Only purchase abroad if you are looking for a specific style not found stateside.

-fnac is perfect when you arrive at the airport and realize you have forgotten some electronic gadget that was supposed to help you survive the long trip home.
+The store fnac is a perfect place to replace forgotten electronic gadgets that are supposed to help you survive travel – either when you arrive or depart.
 They have the best headphones on the market and all the tools necessary for you to be plugged-in to enjoy life in a crowded cabin.

 Be Relax they say in France.
 All that last minute shopping can make anyone fatigued.
 Luckily CDG has several locations of the chain of massage and beauty treatment kiosks called Be Relax.
-If you have the time you can sit and have a shoulder massage, pedicure, manicure or various other treatments at your disposal.
-If you are in a hurry, they sell aids to help you treat yourself while on the plane, such as neck pillows and gadgets with nobs on them to grind away knots from your achy muscles.
+If you have the time you can sit and have a shoulder massage, pedicure, or manicure.
+If you are in a hurry, they sell aids to help you treat yourself while on the plane – neck pillows and gadgets with nobs on them to grind away muscle knots.

-Why waste valuable time shopping in Paris for items that can be found at the airport on your way home.
 Perusing the Duty Free areas and surrounding shops can not only free up time better spent sightseeing, but it can also eliminate carrying purchases around and having to deal with packing them for the return trip home.
-Happy shopping!
+Happy duty free shopping at CDG!